r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br /><br />

 ## WHAT ARE RESOURCE FILES
 The Metasploit Console (msfconsole) has supported the concept of resource files for quite some time.
 A resource file is essentially a batch script for Metasploit; using these files you can automate common tasks.
-If you create a resource script called ~/.msf3/msfconsole.rc, it will automatically load each time you start the msfconsole interface.
-This is a great way to automatically connect to a database and set common parameters (setg PAYLOAD, etc).
-Until this morning, however, resource scripts were limited to simple console commands.
+If you create a resource script called ~/.msf4/msfconsole.rc, it will automatically load each time you start the msfconsole interface.
+This is a great way to automatically connect to a database and set common parameters (setg PAYLOAD, setg RHOSTS, etc).
 As of revision r8876, blocks of Ruby code can now be directly inserted into the resource scripts.
 This turns resource scripts into a generic automation platform for the Metasploit Framework.

-Before you can run a resource script, you need to identify the required parameters that need to be configured for the script/auxiliary/exploit to run.
+WARNING: Before you can run a resource script, you need to identify the required parameters that need to be configured for the script/auxiliary/exploit to run.
+Also remmenber to start postgresql service before interacting with metasploit.

 #### [!]
 [Jump to article index](https://github.com/r00t-3xp10it/hacking-material-books/blob/master/metasploit-RC%5BERB%5D/metasploit_resource_files.md#metasploit-resource-files)